Menu

 Muka Tangata is the Workforce Development Council for the food and fibre sector.

-• We develop qualifications, standards, and micro-credentials to make sure people in our sector have the skills for work.
+• We use that analysis to develop qualifications, standards, and micro-credentials to make sure people in our sector have the skills needed to enhance productivity and growth.

-• We advise the government on how much to spend on these qualifications, standards and programmes across vocational education and training.
+• We advise the government on how much to spend on these qualifications, standards, and programmes across vocational education and training, to maximise the impact for industry and the nation.

-• We do all of this in ways which honour te Tiriti o Waitangi and advance Māori Crown relations – we work so Māori can succeed as well as the other Treaty partner in our sector.
+• We do all of this in ways which honour te Tiriti o Waitangi and advance Māori Crown relations, so Māori agribusiness can flourish.

 Our industries